dleppik/EgTest/README.md

 it is visible to the test.
 Thus `org.apache.log4j.Level.DEBUG`, with the full package name, may be used if log4j is included in the test build CLASSPATH.

+The JUnit test generator copies parameters and return types directly into JUnit source code, so you can even make fancier calls like `@Eg(given={"new StringBuilder(\"World\")"} returns="new StringBuilder(\"Hello, World!\")")`.
+@Eg comparisons yield JUnit `assertEquals()` assertions, which compares objects by `Object.equals()`, so this example could succeed.

 Any JVM language that supports assertions should in theory be able to use EgTest.
-In practice, a particular language may structure its code in ways that the test generator doesn't anticipate.
+In practice, a particular language may structure its code in ways that the test generator doesn't anticipate, or it might not support the Java annotation processor which comes with EgTest.

 ##Generating JUnit Tests

-A JUnit 4 test generator is **in progress, with many features missing.** Keep an eye on the compiler warnings to see what's not yet implemented.

 Source code for JUnit tests are generated while compiling the main code.
 Generated classes have names ending in `$EgTest`, so they do not conflict with other JUnit tests.